Accounting & Tax for E-commerce Businesses in Estonia

 Three Filing Obligations That Can Coexist

-Obligation What It Covers Frequency Threshold to Apply
+Obligation What It Covers Frequency Deadline Threshold to Apply

-Estonian KMD Estonian taxable supplies; input VAT Monthly Mandatory above €40K turnover
+Estonian KMD All Estonian taxable supplies; input VAT on purchases; reverse-charge services received Monthly 20th of following month Mandatory above €40K turnover; voluntary below

-OSS Return EU cross-border B2C sales to all member states Quarterly Triggered above €10K EU B2C
+OSS Return EU cross-border B2C sales to all other EU member states (all countries in one return) Quarterly 30 days after quarter end Triggered above €10K EU B2C; voluntary below

-IOSS Return Imports of goods ≤ €150 to EU consumers Monthly Voluntary — simplifies import VAT
+IOSS Return Imports of goods ≤ €150 sold to EU consumers — VAT collected at point of sale Monthly End of following month Voluntary — simplifies import VAT process

 Amazon FBA EU warehouses create local VAT registration obligations

-If you use Amazon FBA’s pan-European programme (PAN-EU), Amazon stores your inventory in warehouses across multiple EU countries.
-Having stock stored in Germany, Poland, or France creates a VAT presence in that country — requiring local VAT registration regardless of the OSS scheme.
+If you use Amazon FBA’s pan-European programme (PAN-EU) or individual country fulfilment centres, Amazon stores your inventory in warehouses across multiple EU countries.
+Having stock stored in Germany, Poland, France, or any other EU country creates a VAT presence in that country — requiring local VAT registration regardless of the OSS scheme.
+OSS does not cover sales where the goods are physically located in the same country as the buyer (domestic sales).
+Amazon Sellers with EU FBA need dedicated per-country VAT analysis.

 Section 7 — How Company for Business Works With E-commerce Clients